Little Lato x Volare Hot Cross Bun Gelato

 Little Lato is a small team, making everything themselves in a kitchen in Auckland.
 The gelato is made in small batches, with approximately 10L being produced at a time.
 Hannah, owner of Little Lato has been kind enough to give us a few insights into her career and how this incredible Hot Cross Bun Gelato came about.

-Tell me a little bit about Little Lato’s career?
+Tell me a little bit about Little Lato’s journey?

 How did you learn to make gelato?

-I learnt the craft of gelato in Italy (at the Carpigiani Gelato University) and developed all recipes here from scratch using the principles I learnt in Italy.
+I have a background working at larger companies such as Fonterra, but I learnt the craft of gelato in Italy (at the Carpigiani Gelato University) and was inspired to bring it back here to NZ!
+All recipes have been developed from scratch using the principles I learnt in Italy and are made in our kitchen in Auckland.

 What inspired this collaboration?